Complete VW Transporter Diesel Heater Installation Guide (Autoterm 2kW, Eberspacher Step-by-Step)

 This riv-nut is just above the Ad-Blue tank, looking towards the back of van.
 You will be directly underneath the passenger seat at this stage.

 Once the riv-nut is installed, the fuel pump can be put in its mount and installed.
 Pay attention to the flow arrow.
-Obviously the fuel flows from the fuel tank to the heater core.
+Obviously the fuel flows from the fuel tank to the diesel heater core.

 The Inlet of the fuel pump needs to be lower than the outlet, this is done by tilting the bracket as show below.